adrianms509/MicroHack/03-Azure/01-03-Infrastructure/10_Oracle_on_Azure/resources/challenge-3/README.md

 8. PostgreSQL     - Version 17
 9. PGAdmin        - Administration UI for PostgreSQL
 10. ORA2PG         - Migration tool for Oracle 2 PostgreSQL migrations

+__vmware 2 with a window system as a jumpbox for web UI / c/s deployment__

+1. Windows 11 or server
+2. SQLDeveloper
+3. Browser for web access
+   1. Confluent Control Center
+   2. KAFDROP (an alternative KAFKA UI)
+   3. PGADMIN

 Migration can be done in mainly 2 flavors: